Arrival in the Isle of Man from 1 January 2021

 - have a frontier worker permit

 - are a Swiss Service Provider

 Visiting the Isle of Man directly (not from the UK)

-When entering the Isle of Man from outside the Common Travel Area after 1st January 2021, you will need to present your passport or ID card to the Border Officer on arrival.
+When entering the Isle of Man from outside the Common Travel Area after 1st January 2021, you will need to present your passport or ID card (if eligible, see below for more information) to the Border Officer on arrival.
 You will also need to provide:

 - A visa issued under the immigration rules if entering for a period of over six months or for any purpose other than visiting; or

 - Any evidence requested by an Immigration Officer to satisfy that you qualify for leave to enter as a visitor for up to six months, for example evidence of sufficient funds and your return ticket.